-Inventory is stated at the lower of cost or net realizable value under the first-in, first-out method, or FIFO.
+Inventory is stated at the lower of cost or net realizable value under the first-in, first-out method (FIFO).
 The Company uses a combination of standard and actual costing methodologies to determine the cost basis for its inventories which approximates actual costs.
 Inventory consists of raw material, work in process, and finished goods, including third-party manufacturing costs, freight, and indirect overhead costs.
 The Company capitalizes inventory costs associated with its products upon regulatory approval when, based on management's judgment, future commercialization is considered probable and the future economic benefit is expected to be realized; otherwise, such costs are expensed.
 Prior to FDA approval of NUPLAZID in April 2016, all costs related to the manufacturing of NUPLAZID were charged to research and development expense in the period incurred.

 The Company periodically reviews inventory and reduces the carrying value of items to net realizable value for potentially excess, dated or obsolete inventory based on an analysis of forecasted demand compared to quantities on hand and any firm purchase orders, as well as product shelf life.
-During the years ended December 31, 2019, 2018 and 2017, the Company recorded charges of \$1.1 million, \$2.7 million and \$0.7 million, respectively, to reduce certain finished goods and work in process inventory to its net realizable value.
+During the years ended December 31, 2020, 2019 and 2018, the Company recorded charges of \$0.4 million, \$1.1 million and \$2.7 million, respectively, to reduce certain finished goods and work in process inventory to its net realizable value.